 This vintage footage shows two separate items.

 Next, we see the new Portway road.
-An early road designed with motor vehicle traffic in mind, it’s admired for its beautiful and interesting surroundings.
+One of the first roads designed with motor vehicle traffic in mind, it’s admired for its beautiful and interesting surroundings.

 In May and June 1924, a cast of thousands turned out in beautiful period costumes for 22 performances of the Bristol Historical Pageant.

 “Pageant of Queen Elizabeth 1920s – Film 1941” from YouTube Channel HuntleyFilmArchives